Elizabeth Blackadder

 Day 2

 Weather permitting, venture out on the coastal path with Hilary Jean Gibson, to observe and respond to the local flora in a sketchbook.
-Back in the studio, develop your sketches, to create drawings and studies using pencil, coloured inks and water-soluble pencils.
+Back in the studio, develop your sketches, to create drawings and studies using pencil, coloured inks and water-soluble pencils to capture both delicacy and energy.

 Day 3